DAVID J. WILLIS ATTORNEY

 RESIDENTIAL SALES CONTRACTS IN TEXAS

-A further note as to Paragraph 11 (Special Provisions): it is a blank space that is available for inserting extra comments, but its permitted use for brokers and agents is limited to "factual statements and business details applicable to the sale"-i.e., not modification of text or addition of provisions that are primarily legal in nature.
-It is therefore not the appropriate place to insert provisions that have legal implications (unless this insertion is suggested by an attorney for one of the parties) nor is it an acceptable substitute for a special provisions addendum when dealing with a creative or complex transaction.
+A further note as to paragraph 11 (Special Provisions): it is a blank space available for inserting extra comments, but its permitted use by brokers and agents is limited to "factual statements and business details applicable to the sale"-i.e., not modification of text or addition of provisions that are primarily legal in nature.
+It is therefore not the appropriate place for license holders to insert provisions that have legal implications (unless this insertion is suggested by an attorney for one of the parties) nor is it usually an acceptable substitute for a special provisions addendum when dealing with a creative or complex transaction.
 For one thing, the blank space offered by the form has been reduced over the years and is now too small to include much additional text.
 A special provisions addendum is usually the better way to go, whether one is a license holder or an unlicensed investor.

 Typical Concerns of the Seller

 The seller usually has the simpler side of the transaction, at least when it comes to modifying the contract.
 First and foremost, the seller wants to make sure that a buyer is serious and capable of following through.
 For this reason, the seller may want to require that the buyer submit a pre-approval letter with the contract.
 Also, a contract should arrive with sufficient earnest money and show that the buyer will be making a substantial down payment.
 Other concerns of the seller include: